niranjanbala/nthora-application/SUPABASE_CLI_SETUP.md

 # Test the parse-help-topics function
 npx supabase functions invoke parse-help-topics --data '{"text":"I need help with fundraising and scaling my engineering team"}'

+# Test the parse-role function
+npx supabase functions invoke parse-role --data '{"text":"I am a senior product manager at a fintech startup"}'

+# Test the parse-industry function
+npx supabase functions invoke parse-industry --data '{"text":"We are a B2B SaaS company in the fintech space"}'

 # Test the analyze-question function
 npx supabase functions invoke analyze-question --data '{"title":"How to scale engineering team?","content":"We are growing fast and need to hire more engineers"}'